Skip to main content

 Bramble: The Mountain King was developed by Dimfrost Studio.

 Bramble: The Mountain King has received mostly positive reviews from players and mostly positive reviews from critics.
-Most players liked this game for its story but disliked it for its grinding.
+Most players liked Bramble: The Mountain King for its story but disliked it for its grinding.

 Bramble: The Mountain King is a single player game.

-Similar games include Little Nightmares, Planet of Lana, Little Nightmares 2, A Plague Tale: Innocence, South of Midnight and others.
+Similar games include Little Nightmares, Planet of Lana, South of Midnight, The Midnight Walk, Little Nightmares 2 and others.